Joseph Weizenbaum

 ELIZA

 The technical simplicity is the point.
-ELIZA showed that a shallow language interface could still create a strong social impression when placed in a therapeutic frame.
-The user supplied meaning; the system supplied reflective structure.
+ELIZA showed that a narrow language interface could create a strong social impression when placed in a therapeutic frame.
+That lesson remains relevant even though today's systems are much more fluent, multimodal, personalized, and available.

 The ELIZA Effect

 The ELIZA effect is the tendency to attribute understanding, empathy, intention, or human-like presence to a computer system that is producing only formal responses.
-Weizenbaum was disturbed by the intensity of user reactions to ELIZA, especially when people treated a simple program as a private listener.
+MIT's obituary records that Weizenbaum was shocked that many users took ELIZA seriously and opened their hearts to it.

 The lesson was not merely that people are naive.
 It was that conversation itself is a powerful interface.
 If a system responds in the form of care, people can feel cared for even when no caring subject is present.